-The staff member reserves the right to determine if the incident can be disposed of by alternative means of resolution by mutual consent of the parties involved, on a basis acceptable to the staff member.
+The Office of Student Conduct and Conflict Resolution reserves the right to determine if the incident can be disposed of by alternative means of resolution, by mutual consent of the parties involved, or on a similar basis acceptable to the office.
 Such disposition shall be final and there shall be no subsequent proceedings.